I recently decided to sit down and rewatch The Dark Knight (2008) and came to appreciate the nuances of the storytelling.

 The Joker: “A freak… Why don’t we cut you up into little pieces and feed you to your pooches?
 Hmm?
 And then we’ll see how loyal a hungry dog really is.
 It’s not about money… it’s about sending a message.
 Everything burns!”

-So what makes this quote so good?
-This is the moment where Joker reveals that he is no longer motivated by money – in fact, he never was.
-Instead, he’s motivated by something deeper – a desire to disrupt the system of order that runs Gotham.
+So, what makes this quote so good?
+This is when Joker reveals that he is no longer motivated by money – he never was.
+Instead, he’s inspired by something deeper – a desire to disrupt the system of order that runs Gotham.

-First, he targets the mob and disrupts their social hierarchy as the top of the criminal side of Gotham’s law and order system.
-It’s no longer cops vs robbers, but order vs disorder.
+First, he targets the mob and disrupts their social hierarchy at the top of the criminal side of Gotham’s law and order system.
+It’s no longer cops vs robbers but order vs disorder.